 322. EIGHTEENTH CENTURY LITERATURE.-A survey of the poetry and prose of the eighteenth century, with emphasis upon the Neo-Classic writers and the forerunners of the Romantic Movement.

 Three times a week.
 Credit, three semester hours.
 Alternates with English 324.
-Offered in 1941-1942.
+Not offered in 1942-1943.

 323. ROMANTIC LITERATURE.-Literature of the Romantic Period, chiefly poetry.